maitnngo2002/WiseBuyProject/README.md

 **Optional Nice-to-have Stories**

 * User can recommend deals
+* User can add/remove friends
-* User can see a feed of recommended deals
+* User can see a feed of deals posted by his/her friends
-* User can find deals for similar items
 * User can search their scanning history
+* User can change the money currency

 ### 2. Screen Archetypes